 WHAT to do after Knee Arthroplasty?

 In order to get the most out of your surgery, you need to follow some post-operative instructions.
 These include:

-- Use knee support to move your leg during the recovery period;
+- Use support for your artificial knee to move your leg during the recovery period;

 - Have regular physiotherapy after the surgery;